Integer superharmonic matrices on the $F$-lattice: Zero-one boundary strings

 From Table \ref{table:zero-one-single-overlaps}, one can see some consecutive pairs of tiles do not overlap.
 This means odometers corresponding to such tiles may blow up across the boundary.
 We fix this by requiring a further compatibility relation between pairs of non-overlapping tiles.
-We assume that if $T_1, T_2$ are a consecutive sequence of horizontal tiles that do not overlap then, after a shared translation, $o_i$ and $o_{i+1}$ are constant across the shared boundary.
+We assume that if $T_i, T_{i+1}$ are a consecutive sequence of horizontal tiles that do not overlap then, after a shared translation, $o_i$ and $o_{i+1}$ are constant across the shared boundary.
 That is, after the translation, $o_i(x) = o_{i+1}(y)$ for all $|y-x| =1$.
-In the vertical case, if $T_i$ and $T_{i+1}$ do not overlap, then they must both be type $1/1$; we assume that after a shared translation, $o_{i+1}(y)-o_{i}(x) =-1$ for $|y-x| = 1$.
+In the vertical case, if $T_i$ and $T_{i+1}$ do not overlap we assume that after a shared translation, $o_{i+1}(y)-o_{i}(x) =-1$ for $|y-x| = 1$ (in this case they must be one-tiles).

 We now check existence, using Lemma \ref{lemma:zero-one-fixed-offsets}. \begin{lemma} Given any word $w$, a sequence of zero-one odometers with a common extension which respects its boundary string or its reversal exists.
-Moreover, if $w$ is an almost palindrome, then there exists a sequence of odometers $\{o_i^+\}$, and $\{o_i^-\}$ respecting $\mathcal{B}_w = \{T_i^+\}$ and a sequence $\{o_i^-\}$ respecting the reversed string $\mathcal{B}^r_{\rev(w)}$ which have a common extension to the stacked string where $s(o_{1/1}^+) - s(o_{1/1}^-) = 0$ in the vertical case and $s(o_{1/1}^+) - s(o_{1/1}^-) = a_{p,2}$ in the horizontal case. \end{lemma}
+Moreover, if $w$ is an almost palindrome, then there exists a sequence of odometers $\{o_i^+\}$, and $\{o_i^-\}$ respecting $\mathcal{B}_w = \{T_i^+\}$ and a sequence $\{o_i^-\}$ respecting the reversed string $\mathcal{B}^r_{\rev(w)}$ which have a common extension to the stacked string where $s(o_{1/1}^+) - s(o_{1/1}^-) = 0$ in the vertical case and $s(o_{0/1}^+) - s(o_{0/1}^-) = a_{p,2}$ in the horizontal case. \end{lemma}